Steveorevo/node-red-contrib-actionflows/README.md

 first encountered in the given flow.
 The variable will be incremented by a numeric 1 each time all corresponding `action in/out` nodes have completed.
 An initial check of the condition occurs before each iteration.
-In this case, we will check if the variable is greater than 2; causing the loop to iterate three times (0, 1, 2).
+In this case, we will check if the variable `msg.loop` is greater than 2; causing the loop to iterate three times (0, 1, 2).

 ![ActionFlow Loop](/actionflows/demo/loop.png?raw=true "ActionFlow Loop")

-The `msg.loop` variable is accessible to our `change` node allow us to inject it into a string and output to the debug window.
+The `msg.loop` variable is accessible to our `change` node allowing us to inject it into a string and output the count to the debug window.
 When the flow is run, the debug window should show three separate outputs; "Testing 0", "Testing 1", and "Testing 2" before execution of the flow is stopped.

 > Note: The `action` node icon will change from a lightening bolt
 > to a circular arrow to indicate the `action` is in loop mode.